carnival-data/carnival/docs/index.md

 To learn more about graph modelling, see the section [Graph Model](graph-model.md).

-**Add a graph image?**

 ### <a name="graph-algo"></a>Graph Algorithms
 The ability to programmatically update a graph is part of what makes property graphs so powerful and useful for informatics.
 However, it is easy to lose track of which routines were called and what their effects were.
 Carnival provides a framework to wrap graph routines so that they can be called and tracked in standardized ways.

-**Mention that graph methods create Process vertices in the graph??**
+Each time a graph method is executed by Carnival, a tracking vertex is created in the graph that tracks the time of execution and optionally inputs and outputs.

 ```groovy
 /**